arduino/docs-content/content/hardware/02.uno/boards/uno-q/tutorials/01.user-manual/content.md

 ![Arduino App Lab Install](assets/app-lab-download.png)

 ***Arduino App Lab comes pre-installed on the UNO Q and can be used in single-board computer mode.
-We highly recommend the 4 GB of RAM UNO Q variant for a better experience.***
+We highly recommend the <strong>4 GB of RAM</strong> UNO Q variant for a better experience.***

 ### Hello World Example